 - a.
 Objective #1: The University achieves its mission within an integrated strategic planning process that centers on accountability and data-driven decision-making in support of resource allocation. - (1.)
-Key Performance Indicator: All budget entities on campus use Strategic Planning On-Line (SPOL) to enter budgets, track planning goals, and post results of assessment. - Target: AY 2012-2013 (FY2014 budget cycle): A fully-integrated planning process within SPOL is in place, measured by 100% of all budget enhancements demonstrating a linkage to planning objectives (and student learning outcomes where appropriate), coupled with evidence of consistent review throughout all stages of the process.

-b.
-Objective #2: The University engages in an ongoing program of continuous improvement.

-- (1.)
-Key Performance Indicator: The University periodically monitors and assesses its compliance with institutional accreditation standards as established by the Southern Association of Colleges and Schools-Commission on Colleges. - Target: AY 2012-2013-The University establishes a standing accreditation oversight committee. - (2.)
-Key Performance Indicator: The University adheres to state and national best practices in its operations. - Target: AY 2012-2013-A self-study of services that promote student learning and development is completed in accordance with the Council for the Advancement of Standards in Higher Education. - Target: AY 2014-2015-The University achieves recognition for a program of continuous organizational excellence as outlined by Quality Texas or the Baldrige National Quality Program.
+Key Performance Indicator: All budget entities on campus use Strategic Planning On-Line (SPOL) to enter budgets, track planning goals, and post results of assessment. - ➤ Target: AY 2012-2013 (FY2014 budget cycle): A fully-integrated planning process within SPOL is in place, measured by 100% of all budget enhancements demonstrating a linkage to planning objectives (and student learning outcomes where appropriate), coupled with evidence of consistent review throughout all stages of the process. - Target: Align planning with the ASU organization chart to maintain a fullyintegrated continuous improvement planning process with budget enhancements demonstrating linkages to planning goals. - b.
+Objective #2: The University engages in an ongoing program of continuous improvement. - (1.)
+Key Performance Indicator: The University periodically monitors and assesses its compliance with institutional accreditation standards as established by the Southern Association of Colleges and Schools-Commission on Colleges. - Target: The University establishes a standing accreditation oversight committee with Chairs and Committees established in the review and written processes of accreditation standards, policies, and activities. - (2.)
+Key Performance Indicator: The University adheres to state and national best practices in comparison to national suveys. - Target: AY 2012-2013: A self-study of services that promote student learning and development is completed in accordance with the Council for the Advancement of Standards in Higher Education. - Target: The University identifies the national surveys for best practice comparisons and sends notices to key administrators and planning units to use in their continuous improvement plans through SPOL planning.